doddlef/trello-clone-backend-v2/PROJECT.md

 * metadata:
   * Created At: the date and time when the list was created
   * Updated At: the date and time when the list was last updated
-  * Created By: the user who created the list
   * is Archived: a boolean value indicating whether the list is archived or not

 ## Card